DharunThota/Spotify-Recommendation/README.md

 ## License

-This project is for educational purposes as part of Advanced Software for Big Data course.
+This project is for educational purposes as part of Analytics and Systems of Big Data course.

 ## Acknowledgments